SonyLateef/sonylateef/README.md

 My name is Sulaiman (Sony) Lateef, and I am a third-year undergraduate student at Brandeis University studying Computer Science.

-  - 🔭 I am interested in machine learning, data engineering, cybersecurity, and software development
+  - 🔭 I am interested in and software development, machine learning, data engineering, and cybersecurity
   - 🌱 I am focused on improving my technical skills focused on Python and Java through personal project development and professional experiences
   - 🎯 I am committed to advancing technology and software to benefit others